5 Different Types of Paint Sprayers: Which is Right for You?

 3. LVLP

-LVLP stands for Low-Volume, Low-Pressure and these devices only require around 10PSI to operate.
-This makes them suitable for use by the DIYer because they can use very basic air compressors that are available for a fraction of the cost of those required for other compressed air devices.
+LVLP stands for Low-Volume, Low-Pressure, and the devices only require around 10PSI to operate.
+This makes them suitable for use by the DIYer because they can use basic air compressors that are available for a fraction of the cost of those required for other compressed air devices.

-They are also much smaller than other devices and their design means that you will carry the whole thing, including the paint tank or reservoir as you use it.
-This is why it is important that the device is indeed low-volume, to ensure that it is portable and can be carried.
+They are also much smaller than other devices, and their design allows you to carry the entire unit, including the paint tank or reservoir, as you use it.
+The spray must emit a low-volume load to ensure it is portable and can be carried.

 - Painting interior walls